China reaffirms Xi's dominance, removes No. 2 Li Keqiang

 Xi has emerged during his first decade in power as one of China’s most powerful leaders in modern times, rivaling Mao Zedong, who founded the communist state in 1949 and led the country for a quarter-century.

 Xi has put loyalists in key positions and taken personal charge of policy working groups.
-In contrast, factions within the party discussed ideas internally under his two immediate predecessors, Hu Jintao and Jiang Zemin, said Ho-fung Hung, a professor of political economy at Johns Hopkins University.
+In contrast, factions within the party discussed ideas internally under Hu and Jiang, his two immediate predecessors, said Ho-fung Hung, a professor of political economy at Johns Hopkins University.

 “Right now, you don’t really see a lot of internal party debates about these different policies and there is only one voice there,” he said.

-Xi has emphasized the central role of the Communist Party in China’s development and future, expanding state control over society as well as the economy.
+Xi has emphasized the central role of the Communist Party, expanding state control over society as well as the economy.
 In his remarks, he said the party, which marked its 100th anniversary last year, is still in its prime.

 “The Communist Party of China is once again embarking on a new journey on which it will face new tests,” he said.